Liposuction | Denver Area

 Ways to boost healing include:

-- Staying hydrated – drink no less than eight, eight ounce glasses of water per day.
+- Staying hydrated – drink no less than eight 8oz glasses of water per day.

-- Try to walk each day – bit by bit increase the amount you walk, this boosts blood flow and prevents pneumonia and constipation.
-If you believe something is off though, contact your doctors right away.
+- Try to walk each day – bit by bit increase the amount you walk; this boosts blood flow and prevents pneumonia and constipation.
+If you believe something is off, contact your doctors right away.

 - Avoid strenuous activities such as bicycle riding, jogging, weight lifting, and aerobic exercise until the doctor says it is okay.
 If you do these, you’ll delay your healing and possibly cause further damage.